Introduction

 An accumulation of ice on a conductor can cause it to break.
 This is because the electrical current passing through the conductor creates heat, which melts the ice and causes it to flow along with the current.
 If nothing below stops this flow, then all that remains is an accumulation of broken pieces (ice) on one side or both sides of your power line.

-In some cases, this can be quite hazardous if you stand near where these pieces fall from your wire!
+In some cases, standing near where these pieces fall from your wire can be quite hazardous!

 However if you’re not looking directly at where they land then there’s no need for concern—your power will still work just fine!